-- Email: For online classes, the preferred method of communication should be through email. - Subject line: Please include the name of your class and your purpose for writing.

-- Quote back: If you are replying to a previous email from me, please copy/paste your previous discussion, or provide a brief summary of what we have discussed.
-Reminders are always appreciated! - Identify yourself: Please tell me who you are and what class you are in!
-Providing this information in the first place will enable me to respond to your need more quickly! - Response time: I will respond with 24-hours on weekdays.
+- Email: For online classes, the preferred method of communication should be through email. - Subject line: Please include the name of your class and your purpose for writing. - Quote back: Please copy/paste your previous discussion, or provide a brief summary of what we have discussed if it is not already included in the email.
+Reminders are always appreciated! - Identify yourself: Please tell me who you are! - Response time: I will respond with 24-hours on weekdays.
 Emails and phone calls made during the weekend, and after business hours on Friday, may be returned during my office hours on Monday. - Phone calls: If you call outside of my office hours, please leave a message with your name, the class you are taking, and a phone number and I will return your call during my next scheduled office hours.

-Send a follow-up email if you have not received a reply within 24-hours on a weekday or by Monday afternoon if you emailed me over the weekend
+\\Please send a follow-up email if you have not received a reply within 24-hours on a weekday or by Monday afternoon if you emailed me over the weekend \\